(800) 570-5879

-Update September 19, 2023: Since this was first published on Thursday July 27, the total number of organizations affected has climbed from 538 to 1,190 and the number of people affected is nearly 60 million.
-As the investigation continues, both of these numbers will likely grow.
+Update December 17, 2023: Since this was first published on July 27, the number of organizations affected has climbed from 538 to 2,686, and the number of people affected is over 90 million.

-One of the largest hacks in history is still unfolding and the number of companies and individuals affected keeps climbing.
-Huge well-known institutions with good reputations have been hit in the U.S. and around the world.
-The key takeaway from the MOVEit hack is that organizations are inadvertently using software that has vulnerabilities and causes massive breaches when not monitored, patched and updated in time.
+One of the largest hacks in history is still unfolding, and the number of companies and individuals affected keeps climbing.
+Huge, well-known institutions with good reputations have been hit in the U.S. and worldwide.
+The key takeaway from the MOVEit hack is that organizations inadvertently use software that has vulnerabilities and causes massive breaches when not monitored, patched, and updated.

-The most recent report from New Zealand security firm Emsisoft shows that the MOVEit attack has hit 1,190 organizations and affected almost 60 million people.
+As of mid-December 2023, a report from New Zealand security firm Emsisoft shows that the MOVEit attack has hit 2,686 organizations and affected over 90 million people.
 Honeywell International, Inc., Bristol Myers Squibb, and even the U.S. Department of Health and Human Services (HHS) were affected.
-The HHS attack was first reported by Bloomberg News.
+Bloomberg News first reported the HHS attack.

-The sectors hardest hit so far are finance and professional services, and education, which account for 23.7 percent and 18.8 percent of incidents respectively.
-But healthcare organizations, including hospitals and health insurance plans have also been affected, triggering this Cybersecurity Advisory from the American Hospital Association (AHA).
+The sectors hardest hit so far are finance, professional services, and education.
+However, healthcare organizations, including hospitals and health insurance plans, have also been affected, triggering this Cybersecurity Advisory from the American Hospital Association (AHA).

 MOVEit File Transfer Platform Reaches Far and Wide